Last updated on January 15th, 2020 at 02:19 pm

-If you want to reach Vigan via plane, you can book a flight from Manila to Laoag thru Cebu Pacific.
+If you are getting to Vigan via plane, you can book a flight from Manila to Laoag thru Cebu Pacific.
 After arriving in Laoag, you can take a bus with Laoag-Vigan route or buses heading to Manila then drop off at Vigan.
 This trip will take about 2 hours and will cost 100 PHP.

-If you are coming from Clark Pampanga, you can ride the shuttle or jeepney going to Dau Integrated Bus Terminal.
+If you are getting to Vigan from Clark Pampanga, you can ride the shuttle or jeepney going to Dau Integrated Bus Terminal.
 Look for a bus going to Vigan or Laoag.
 Travel time can take up to 8-9 hours depending on the traffic.
 From Dau to Vigan there are Parta buses going there and it costs 600 PHP one way.

-If you will be coming from Baguio, the trip will take 3-4 hours.
+If you are getting to Vigan from Baguio, the trip will take 3-4 hours.
 You can take a bus going to Laoag and drop off at Vigan along the way.
 Fare is about 400 PHP one way.

 Transportation around Vigan